GEAR

 CAMERA BAGS

-When I need a shoulder bag for a quick stop on the road, for botanic gardens, for architectural photography, or for wandering without a tripod, I put a body and few lenses in a Ruggard Legion 45 Messenger Bag.
-It's a well-made, unobtrusive bag that conveniently handles the more minimalist situations.
+When I need a shoulder bag for a quick stop on the road, for botanic gardens, for architectural photography, or for a short wander without a tripod, I put a body and few lenses in a Ruggard Navigator 55 shoulder bag.
+It's a well-made, unobtrusive, rectangular bag that conveniently handles the more minimalist situations.

 CAMERA BODIES